First Premier Bank

 First Premier Bank, headquartered in Sioux Falls, South Dakota, is an issuer of MasterCard brand credit cards in the United States.
 The bank is known for specializing in a wide range of subprime credit cards that are marketed to individuals with low credit scores.

 History

 The bank was founded in 1986 and is owned and controlled by T. Denny Sanford.

-In 2020, Sanford was being investigated for possession of child pornography.
-Investigators obtained a search warrant prior to referring the case to the United States Department of Justice.
-The criminal investigation was ongoing as of January 2022 at both the state and federal levels.
+In 2007, the bank settled a case with the New York Attorney General, who claimed that the bank used deceptive practices to market its credit cards.
+As part of the settlement, the bank paid $4.5 million.
+In 2014, it was announced that First Premier Bank had filed a lawsuit against cardhub.com for allowing customers to view rates and terms, as well as for enabling users to review the card.
+However, the lawsuit was dropped a few months later.

+Business model

-The typical First Premier Bank MasterCard user uses the card for about 18 months before moving to another card with better terms; Sanford described the company as offering a "lifeline" for those with poor credit.
+The typical First Premier Bank MasterCard user uses the card for about 18 months before transitioning to another card with better terms.
+Sanford described the company as providing a "lifeline" for those with poor credit.

-In 2014, it was announced that First Premier Bank sued cardhub.com for allowing customers to view rates and terms and also letting users review the card.
-The lawsuit was dropped months later.

-Legal actions against

-In 2007, the bank settled a case with the New York Attorney General who claimed the bank used deceptive practices to market its credit cards.
-The bank paid $4.5 million as part of the deal.